Frederick Louis Maytag I: Marriage

-F.L. married Dena Bergman, and they had two sons and two daughters.
-F.L. donated a 40 acre park and swimming pool to the city of Newton, Iowa, now named Maytag Park and Maytag Pool.
+Maytag married Dena Bergman, and they had two sons and two daughters.
+He donated a 40 acre park and swimming pool to the city of Newton, Iowa, now named Maytag Park and Maytag Pool.
 He built and donated the Maytag Hotel and spearheaded a theater and a water plant.
-F.L. also built hundreds of houses for his workers, selling them on easy terms.
+Maytag also built hundreds of houses for his workers, selling them on easy terms.

 Death

 In 1937, Frederick Maytag died of a heart ailment at Good Samaritan Hospital, near his winter home in Beverly Hills, California.
-He left a US$10 million estate (equivalent to $ million today).
+He left a $10 million estate (equivalent to $ million today).

 A special train brought mourners from the east coast to Newton, Iowa, and an estimated 10,000 factory workers and salesmen formed a line five blocks long to observe the casket processional.
-Those who could not fit into the First Methodist Church were taken to four other churches and two halls.
+Those who could not fit into the First Methodist Church for the funeral service were taken to four other churches and two halls.

 He is buried in Newton Union Cemetery, Newton, Jasper County, Iowa.